 Lavender has a subtle, sweet floral scent.
 This variety has a lighter yet more complex aroma than the one from Bulgaria but shares many of the same properties.
 Undeniably the most popular essential oil for all age groups, it is therapeutically superior for a wide variety of conditions and definitely the number one choice for first aid.
 Lavender can be used for minor wounds like bruises, burns, cuts and scrapes, bug bites, and sunburn.
-Supportive to healthy reproductive, respiratory, lymphatic, circulatory, muscular, and immune systems.
-Lavender is great for skin care as its anti-inflammatory and regenerative properties help soothe irritated and sensitive skin.
+Supportive of healthy reproductive, respiratory, lymphatic, circulatory, muscular, and immune systems.
+Lavender is great for skincare as its anti-inflammatory and regenerative properties help soothe irritated and sensitive skin.
 Of course, it is widely known as the best essential oil for relaxation as it helps calm stress and anxiety, eases headaches, and promotes restful sleep.

 Lavender essential oil is a must-have for every home first aid kit.
 Soothe sunburn with a Lavender and Peppermint spray, and keep in a roll-on with coconut oil for minor cuts and scrapes.
 Lavender is great for soothing insect bites and stings - you can make your own poultice with bentonite clay, or keep it simple with a roll-on.